tasinhoque/qwizdom-frontend/tasks/enan.md

 # July 12

+- [x] Paginate feedbacks on quiz home
+- [x] Publish button for drafted quizzes

+# July 15, Thursday

+## Quiz home

+- [x] ~1 month ago~ current time - start time

+## Creation Basic

+- [-] Check if duration undefined (empty).
+- [x] Take radio input to know if quiz is scheduled.
+      - If scheduled, just take duration, because it's obviously time-bound.
+- [x] If not scheduled, take radio input to know if quiz is time-bound.
+      - If time-bound, take duration.
+- [x] If not scheduled or not time-bound, hide duration field.

-## Major Tasks
+# Major Tasks

 - [ ] All submissions of a quiz
 - [ ] Forum

-## Minor Tasks

-- [x] Paginate feedbacks on quiz home
-- [x] Publish button for drafted quizzes

-## July 15, Thursday

-- [x] Quiz home: ~1 month ago~ current time - start time
-- Creation Basic
+# Backlog

-  - [ ] Check if duration undefined (empty)
+- [ ] Creation basic: check if duration undefined (empty)
-  - [ ] Take radio input to know if quiz is scheduled
-        - If scheduled, just take duration, because it's obviously time-bound
-  - [ ] If not scheduled, take radio input to know if quiz is time-bound
-        - If time-bound, take duration
-  - [ ] If not scheduled or not time-bound, hide duration field.
+- [ ] Profile: add fields like biography, education, etc.